 Eco Friendly Holiday Travel

-Worried about all that holiday air travel pumping tons of carbon dioxide into the atmosphere?
+Air travel layers an additional environmental impact of increased greenhouse gas emissions.
 Ideally, you’d keep your air travel to a minimum or travel direct, but one way to minimize the carbon footprint of your air travel is to purchase carbon offsets from reputable sources and/or fly like a NERD.

 Green Your Holiday Gifts